prakashmani2495/proxy-ip-usergent-generator/README.md

 Usage:

-Execute in Terminal or CMD:  "python3 elite_proxy.py"
+Execute in Terminal or CMD:  "python3 eliteproxy.py"

-By importing:  "from elite_proxy Import *" and call the function "elite_proxy()"

 Note: Please be install the required packages mentioned in requirements.txt file in your machine or your favourite IDE before run the python script.